universal-meaning-map/ipld-mindmap-old-readme/README.md

 In the previous examples we've used sample text in the `origin` field, to uniquely identifiy a piece of data.
 This was just used for explanation purposes.
 It does not make sense in a global domain.
 And identifier needs to be global.

-We first thought about using the [CID](https://github.com/ipld/cid) of the node or content itself.
-This is basically its hashed value of the content of the node (not the node itself), but then we realized that a  [`merkle-path`](https://github.com/ipld/specs/blob/master/IPLD.md#what-is-a-merkle-path) was a better choice.
+We first thought about using the [CID](https://github.com/ipld/cid) of the content.
+This is basically its hashed, but then we realized that a  [`merkle-path`](https://github.com/ipld/specs/blob/master/IPLD.md#what-is-a-merkle-path) was a better choice.

 Both the `CID`s and the `merkle-path`s are unique global identifiers.
 But the `merkle-path` allows to point to mutable content (if referencing to an [IPNS](http://127.0.0.1:8080/ipns/docs.ipfs.io/guides/concepts/ipns/) link)
 Plus a `CID` can be represented as `merkle-path` as well.